bitloops/ddd-hexagonal-cqrs-es-eda/README.md

 Frontend React JS application
 </p>

 # IV.
+Design Process and Decisions

-Todo App Event Storming
+## Design Process - Event Storming

 We have chosen the [Event storming](https://www.eventstorming.com/) technique to document the functionality and business logic of the todo application.